 In California, what happens to a personal injury award or settlement if the recipient subsequently gets a divorce?
+Let our California divorce lawyers explain.
 In some cases, marriage partners who divorce after receiving a personal injury verdict or settlement may have to share the compensation money fifty-fifty with the ex.
 It will depend, first, on where the divorcing spouses live – in a “community property” state or in an “equitable distribution” state.
 Most states have equitable distribution divorce laws, but the state of California does not.
 In equitable distribution states, the rule is simple; any property that is acquired during the marriage belongs exclusively to the spouse who earned and paid for it.

 In a divorce proceeding in an equitable distribution state, however, the jointly-owned marital property is divided and distributed “fairly” and “equitably,” but there is no binding rule or presumption that determines in advance precisely who gets what.
 The courts in those states take into consideration a number of factors.
 These include the sacrifices and contributions both spouses have made in the marriage, the current financial situation of the marriage and each spouse individually, each partner’s prospective earning potential, and if a child or children are involved, the custody arrangement and the child’s or children’s needs.